ysyk2021/leading-by-example-modeling-excellence-and-inspiring-others-to-follow/src/chapter-8-1.md

-Chapter 7: Mentoring and Coaching: The Benefits of Mentoring and Coaching
+The Benefits of Mentoring and Coaching
 =========================================================================

 Mentoring and coaching are powerful tools for developing leadership skills and achieving personal and professional growth.
 In this chapter, we'll explore the benefits of mentoring and coaching.